Best Tablets for Work (2026)

 Summary

 The work tablet market in 2026 splits along three clear lines: Apple's iPadOS ecosystem (best apps and performance-per-watt), Samsung's Android with DeX desktop mode (best value with included S Pen), and Microsoft's Surface Pro running full Windows 11 (only option for legacy desktop software).
-The iPad Pro M5 13-inch (~$1,299) leads on raw performance with its M5 chip and tandem OLED display reaching 1,600 nits peak brightness, but Apple's Magic Keyboard adds $299-$349 to the total cost. [src1, src3, src5]
+The iPad Pro M5 13-inch (~$1,299) leads on raw performance — its M5 chip delivers 10-15% CPU and 30-35% GPU gains over the M4 model and the tandem OLED display reaches 1,600 nits peak brightness — but Apple's Magic Keyboard adds $299-$349 to the total cost.
+The M5 model also adds 50% faster charging (35 minutes to half-full with the 40W Dynamic Power Adapter). [src1, src3, src5]

 The OnePlus Pad 3 (~$600) has emerged as a serious Android productivity contender with its Snapdragon 8 Elite chip and 13.2-inch 3.4K display at 144Hz, while the entry-level iPad 11-inch A16 (~$349) provides surprising productivity capability for those with lighter workloads. [src2, src7]